artfoundry/lovecraft-game/README.md

 #### Neighbor settings

-- Select a tile on the grid
+- Select an opening tile on the grid that would be deleted/closed (the floor tile that would connect to another piece's opening)
 - Click 'Select tiles' on the right.
-- Choose a selection mode among the four.
+- Choose a selection mode among the four radial buttons
+  - deleted tiles are deleted when the opening is removed and neighboring doorway becomes a wall (tiles deleted are usually the floor that's the opening and its two surrounding walls)
+  - tiles changing class are the doorway/opening and its wall neighbors that would change to look like walls
+  - tile changing side type is the floor tile on the inside of the opening that's getting replaced with a wall - it'll change its side type from door/opening to wall in map layout
+  - tile changing type is the doorway next to the opening being closed (changing from door to wall)
-- Then simply select the tile(s) on the grid.
+- Then select the tile(s) on the grid that match the mode.
 Selecting them will highlight them to indicate the selection.
-- You can then change selection mode and select tiles for that setting.
+- You can then change selection mode and then select tiles for that setting.
 - Rinse and repeat.
 Selecting each mode will show which tiles have been selected for that option.
 - Click the Select tiles button again to exit Neighbor settings.
 Your settings will be stored in the tiles on the grid.